Health and Medical Psychology Epigenetics and Lifestyle Medicine Health and Medical Humanities

 Quantitative Study(ies)

-Objective: This study aimed to evaluate the effect of endotracheal suctioning on physiological and behavioral pain responses in unconscious patients admitted to intensive care units.
+Objective: To examine the effect of endotracheal suctioning (ETS) on physiological parameters and behavioral indicators of pain in unconscious, mechanically ventilated ICU patients.